wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 ## What is TypeScript for JavaScript?
 [I used to do a lot of][4] [Flow] to type check my JavaScript code.
-Meanwhile TypeScript is picking up in features, though there are major differences in philosophy between Flow and TypeScript.
+Meanwhile TypeScript is picking up in features, though there are subtle differences in philosophy between Flow and TypeScript.
-But TypeScript seems to be the more active project and the one getting more support, from the community (the [activity on][5] [the projects][6] seems to be on par though).
+But TypeScript seems to be the more active project and the one getting more support from the community (the [activity on][5] [the projects][6] seems to be on par though).
 Therefore TypeScript currently seems like a very interesting option.

-So I started to investigate how I can use TypeScript on existing JavaScript projects.
+I started to investigate how I can use TypeScript on existing JavaScript projects.
 Why not pure TypeScript?
 The main reason for me was always development speed and a small dependency footprint.
-One way to achieve this is that I try to prevent all build steps and want to run my code straight without building and bundling, no matter if I run a browser or nodejs project.
+One way to achieve this is to prevent all build steps and run my code straight without transpiling, building or bundling, no matter if I run a browser or nodejs project.
-So depending on the TypeScript compiler to compile my files before I can run them was not an option for me.
+Depending on the TypeScript compiler to compile my files before I can run them was not an option for me.
+I went a bit different path.

 In the following you can see how I **set up TypeScript, as a type linter for JavaScript**, to type check JavaScript files.